Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Your Azure environment contains multiple Azure virtual machines.
 You need to ensure that a virtual machine named VM1 is accessible from the Internet over HTTP.
 What are two possible solutions?
-Each correct answer presents a complete solution.
-NOTE: Each correct selection is worth one point.

 - [ ] Modify an Azure Traffic Manager profile.
 - [x] Modify a Network Security Group (NSG).
 - [ ] Modify a DDoS protection plan.
-- [ ] Modify an Azure firewall.
+- [x] Modify an Azure firewall.

 *[⬆ Back to Top](#table-of-contents)*